-Once known as Accutane, Isotretinoin is now available in medications carrying different brand names such as Sotret, Myorisan, Claravis, Absorica, Amnesteem, and others.
+Isotretinoin (known in the oral form as Accutane) is now available in medications carrying different brand names such as Sotret, Myorisan, Claravis, Absorica, Amnesteem, and others.
 Isotretinoin is effective at addressing nearly all causes of acne, from systemic to superficial, but the therapy lasts for months.
 In most cases, the patient is supposed to take a pill containing Isotretinoin at least once to twice a day for five or six months.
 Due to the systemic and long-term effect of Isotretinoin, it is not recommended for pregnant women, but exactly because it offers systemic changes, Isotretinoin is usually very effective.
 Most people end up with clear skin, completely and permanently.
 This solution has a slew of potential adverse effects though, from chapped lips to joint pains, so it’s definitely not for everyone, and won’t work for everyone.

 Usually, a medication intended to send you frequently to the bathroom as a way to get rid of excess water, spironolactone has also been shown to have positive effects in treating cystic acne in women.